 Each Head of Year oversees all aspects of the students’ school experience to ensure it is positive and harmonious.
-They are responsible for tracking the attitudes to learning of all students and will work closely with tutors and the Pastoral Lead to ensure support is available where it is needed.
+They are responsible for tracking the attitudes to learning of all students and will work closely with tutors and the Assistant Headteacher - Attendance and Behaviour to ensure support is available where it is needed.
 We have a static Head of Year 7 who is experienced in liaising with a wide range of feeder schools.
 This system ensures that students transition quickly into their new surroundings and adapt to the demands made upon them in their secondary school studies.
-After Year 7, students move to a new Head of Year who remains with the group for Year 8 through to Year 11.
+After Year 7, students move to a new Head of Year who remains with the group from Year 8 through to Year 11.

 In the Sixth Form students are allocated a new Head of Year for the entirety of their post 16 experience.

 The tutor has a pivotal role to play and will act as the first point of contact between school and home.
 Due to their daily contact with students, tutors build meaningful relationships with the students in their group.
 Where concerns of a social or academic nature arise, tutors will initiate contact with parents/carers to resolve issues, normally via email, letter or phone call.
 Tutors will be aware of the attitudes towards learning and academic targets of students within their group.
 Where there are concerns, in the first instance, tutors will work with home to resolve any barrier to success.
 Students will be expected to arrive in school on time, ready to learn and in full uniform.
 Tutors provide support, advice and guidance to students and will also refer concerns to Heads of Year.